phughesmcr/staley/jupyter/text/part_one/chapter_three_II.md

 This custom was continued in after years, as we learn from Exod. xxix.
 29, 30,—" And the holy garments of Aaron shall be his sons' after him, to be anointed therein, and to be consecrated in them.
 And that son that is priest in his stead shall put them on seven days, when he cometh into the tabernacle of the congregation to minister in the holy place."
 The newly-made high priest was to wear the vestments of his predecessor to show the continuity of the office, and to mark its complete identity with that of his predecessor.
 We have in all this a great foreshadowing of the apostolic succession in the Christian Church.

->Christ is gone up : yet ere He pass'd
+>Christ is gone up: yet ere He pass'd
 >
 >From earth, in heav'n to reign,
 >